"My Summer of Discovery" Summer Camp Grants Competition - Deadline for Applications: closed.

-Ambassadors Fund for Cultural Preservation - All applications must be submitted before December 14, 2018
+Ambassadors Fund for Cultural Preservation - closed.

 The Ambassadors Fund for Cultural Preservation (AFCP) supported projects for Morocco include the restoration of ancient and historic buildings, assessment and conservation of rare manuscripts and museum collections, preservation and protection of important archaeological sites, and the documentation of vanishing traditional craft techniques of the cultural heritage of Morocco.

-The AFCP program was established by the United States Congress in 2001.
-The AFCP was developed to support countries in preserving their cultural heritage and to demonstrate U.S. respect for other cultures.
 To date, the Ambassadors Fund has supported more than 550 projects worldwide, totaling more than $20 million.
 The AFCP supports the preservation of cultural sites, cultural objects, and forms of traditional cultural expression in more than 100 developing countries around the world.

 The U.S. Embassy in Rabat is now accepting project proposals from Moroccan organizations for the U.S. Ambassadors Fund for Cultural Preservation (AFCP) 2020 Competition.
 The AFCP supports the restoration of ancient and historic buildings, and the conservation of rare manuscripts museum collections and Morocco’s unique cultural heritage.
 All applications must be submitted before December 6, 2019.

 For more information on the application process, please click here